DDM-Lab/cmu-trustm/README.md

      "id": "<a unquie ID as a string",
-     "name": "<the name of this card's document>", "content": "<the text of this card's document>", "confidence": <the existing confidence score as a non-negative float>, “read": <a boolean, JSON true or false>}
+     "name": "<the name of this card's document>", "content": "<the text of this card's document>", "age": <the number of days since this content was published as a non-negative float>, "author": "<the author of this content>",
+     "source": "<the source of this content>",
+     "confidence": <the existing confidence score as a non-negative float>, “read": <a boolean, JSON true or false>}

 The `read` member is optional, its absence is intended to be treated as the same as `false`;
-it indicates whether or not the user has “opened” the card for further reading, though it provides no information of how much the user may or may not have read of it .
+it indicates whether or not the user has “opened” the card for further reading, though it provides no information of how much the user may or may not have read of it.
+.

+#### Return value

 The `query` command returns a JSON object of the form

     {"user": "<the user id this was called with goes here>",